lambdaworks/zio-elasticsearch/docs/overview/requests/elastic_request_update.md

 val requestWithRefreshTrue: UpdateRequest = update(index = IndexName("index"), id = DocumentId("documentId"), doc = user).refreshTrue
 ```

-If you want to change the `routing`, you can use the `routing` method on any of previously mentioned methods:
+If you want to change the `routing`, you can use the `routing` method:
 ```scala
 // this import is required for using `Routing` also import zio.elasticsearch._